baldwindunn919/notes/README.md

 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your work.
 First, identify the most important tasks and focus on them first.
 Then, break down larger projects into smaller, manageable tasks.
 By doing this, you can better track your progress and make adjustments as needed.

 Remember to take breaks throughout the day to clear your mind and refocus.
 Avoid multitasking as much as possible, as it can be distracting and reduce your efficiency.
 Instead, focus your attention on one task at a time and give it your full attention.
 Finally, use version control and documentation to keep your code organized and easy to maintain.
 With these tips, your coding skills will improve and you will be able to complete projects more effectively.

+# 2024-02-04
+- "Today's programming wisdom is to embrace the SOLID principles: Single Responsibility, Open-Closed, Liskov Substitution, Interface Segregation, and Dependency Inversion.
+These guidelines promote code that's maintainable, scalable, and adaptable to change.
+Remember, clarity beats cleverness; simple and readable code often outlives complex optimizations.
+And always keep in mind that testing is an integral part of the development process, not an afterthought."

+In short:
+"Program today with SOLID principles, favor clarity over complexity, and consider testing as a core aspect of coding, ensuring your software remains maintainable, extensible, and robust."